franklynw/PagingControl/README.md

     ZStack {

-        // This component is a SwiftUIPager (see link below) but you could easily make your own Pager(page: viewModel.pageIndex, data: pageViewModels) {
+        // This component is a SwiftUIPager (see link at foot of page) but you could easily make your own Pager(page: viewModel.pageIndex, data: pageViewModels) {
             return PageView(viewModel: $0)
         }